symphco/engineering-standards/standards/api_security_standards.md

 2.2 Endpoint Security: Treat all authentication endpoints, including credential recovery and password reset, with high-security measures such as rate limiting, captcha, and account lockout mechanisms.

 2.3 Strong Authentication Practices: Utilize industry-standard methods for authentication, token generation, and password storage.
-Avoid reinventing these mechanisms.
+OAuth 2.0 and Multi-Factor Authentication (MFA) for authentication, JSON Web Tokens (JWT) and OAuth 2.0 Access Tokens for token generation, PBKDF2 (Password-Based Key Derivation Function 2) and bcrypt for password storage Avoid reinventing these mechanisms.

 2.4 Multi-Factor Authentication (MFA): Implement multi-factor authentication wherever possible to enhance security.